thegoodparts/appsec/README.md

 ...
 ```

-This set of tests, together with some TODO comments scattered through each module, should help fix the vulnerability and make the code secure.
+This set of tests, together with some TODO comments scattered through each module, should help fix vulnerabilities and make code secure.